NREL/ampworks/docs/source/api/ampworks/gitt/index.rst

    Cell description wrapper

+   A dataclass to describe the cell.
+Requires cell geometry, microstructure, and material properties information.
+Make sure parameters are input with the correct units, as described in the documentation.

    :param thick_ed: Electrode thickness [m].
    :type thick_ed: float
    :param area_ed: Projected electrode area (e.g., pi*R**2 for coin cells, L*W for pouch